intel/intel-technology-enabling-for-openshift/README.md

 - **Intel® Data Center GPU Max Series**
 - **Intel® QuickAssist Technology (Intel® QAT)**

-The following features will be included in future releases.
+The following features will be included in future releases:
 - Intel® Data Streaming Accelerator (Intel® DSA)

 Intel AI hardware and optimized software solutions are integrated into Red Hat OpenShift AI for ease of provisioning and configuration.
 The [Habana AI Operator](https://catalog.redhat.com/software/container-stacks/detail/64342b3bcbfbb9a6588ce8dd?gs&q=habana) is used to provision Intel® Gaudi® accelerators and released on the Red Hat Ecosystem Catalog.